MSE News

 5. If you're rejected for compensation or a refund but still think you have a case, complain – you may be able to escalate your case to the Rail Ombudsmen or independent watchdog Transport Focus.
 See more in What to do if your claim's rejected.

-Impacted by Tube or TfL delays or cancellations?
-You can't get a refund or compensation for industrial action
+Tube and other TfL services: You CAN'T get a refund for delays caused by industrial action

 You can't get ANY refund for any delays or cancellations on London Underground, London Overground, DLR or Elizabeth Line caused by strikes or other industrial action.
 This includes those using pay-as-you-go services and those with weekly, monthly or annual season tickets.